Strategy

 Over the past two years, we successfully transformed our operating model to a platform approach and implemented a streamlined, brand-led organizational setup that enables profitable growth and ensures rigorous strategy execution at a global level.
 In order to foster growth and further drive efficiencies going forward, we will step up investments into our supply chain.

-We recently launched the important Digital Twin initiative, aimed at enabling smart decision-making through a tech-driven business operations platform and being a key enabler to meeting consumer demand even better in the future.
-While further increasing the stability and transparency of its global supply chain, the Digital Twin will positively contribute to our future growth, profitability, and sustainability ambitions.
+We recently launched the important Digital TWIN initiative, aimed at enabling smart decision-making through a tech-driven business operations platform and being a key enabler to meeting consumer demand even better in the future.
+While further increasing the flexibility and transparency of its global supply chain, the Digital Twin will positively contribute to our future growth, profitability, and sustainability ambitions.
 At the same time, we are expanding our global logistic capacities by around 40% as well as continuing our nearshoring initiatives by bringing production even closer to EMEA and the Americas.

 Sustainability throughout